dilan-dio4/easybase-website/_posts/2021-01-30-What-Is-a-Serverless-Application.markdown

 ## Conclusion

 *Thank you for reading this article!* I'm excited to watch serverless application usage grow in the future.
 This technology has a lot of momentum and is democratizing access to enterprise backend systems.

 Click the **Blog** button on the top navigation bar to explore other pieces I've written regarding serverless, application development in 2021, and other various programming-related topics.
+Also, check out [this piece to learn about using a serverless database with React](https://www.freecodecamp.org/news/how-to-add-a-serverless-database-to-react-projects-and-web-apps/).
 If you found this piece useful or interesting please use the social buttons below to share it.
 Happy coding!